-Hurricane Delta erupts to Category 3 strength as it targets Cancun, and Louisiana later this week
+Hurricane Delta erupts to Category 4 strength as it targets Cancun.
+Louisiana to be hit later this week.

-On Tuesday morning, Hurricane Delta was continuing to rapidly intensify, lurching from a 40 mph tropical storm to a 115 mph Category 3 in just 27 hours between 8 a.m.
-Monday morning and 11 a.m.
-Tuesday.
-It’s forecast to strike Cancun and the Yucatan Peninsula on Wednesday at Category 4 strength with maximum sustained winds near 140 mph.
+On Tuesday morning, Hurricane Delta was continuing to rapidly intensify, lurching from a 40 mph tropical storm to a 130 mph Category 4 in just over 27 hours.
+It is forecast to strike Cancun and the Yucatán Peninsula on Wednesday with maximum sustained winds of at least 140 mph.

 From there, it could reorganize and mark the second time this season a Category 4 hurricane has churned over the Gulf of Mexico.
 The storm is anticipated to weaken some before slamming into Louisiana, which has been hit hard by several storms this season.

 The National Hurricane Center is urging much of the northern Gulf Coast from Louisiana to the Florida Panhandle to carefully monitor the storm.
-Although landfall along the coast of central or eastern Louisiana is most likely, shifts in the track are possible and impacts will be felt at considerable distances away from where the center crosses the shore.
+Although landfall along the coast of central or eastern Louisiana is most likely, shifts in the track are possible and impacts will be felt at considerable distances from where the center crosses the shore.

 New Orleans, which has been sideswiped by several storms this year, is bracing for the possibility of a more direct impact from Delta.

 How hard New Orleans is hit will depend on Delta’s exact track.
-The worst case scenario would be if the storm makes landfall just to its west.
+The worst-case scenario would be if the storm makes landfall just to its west.
 The National Weather Service office serving the area wrote that if the current forecast holds or shifts west a little that “Delta will bring significant impacts to the local area in the form of damaging winds, potentially life-threatening coastal flooding from storm surge, and possible heavy rain/flash flooding.”

-A track to the east of New Orleans would lessen but not eliminate impacts there, but increase the blow between coastal Mississippi and the Florida Panhandle.
+A track to the east of New Orleans would lessen but not eliminate impacts there, but it would increase the blow between coastal Mississippi and the Florida Panhandle.

 The Gulf Coast has already dealt with severe impacts from Hurricanes Laura, Sally, and Hanna this season — not to mention multiple tropical storms, like Marco and Beta.